-Angelina Jolie Insists Brad Pitt Trying To ‘Publicly Impugn’ Her Character
+Angelina Jolie Reportedly Insists Brad Pitt Trying To ‘Publicly Impugn’ Her Character

 Child welfare officials had also cleared Brad Pitt of any wrongdoing with his children.

 However, despite trying to seal up court filings pertaining to their child custody battle, the famous couple have not been silent in their battle with each other.
-Angelina Jolie has said that Brad Pitt is trying to “publicly impugn” her character, while attempting to “deflect” from his role in the media, while Brad Pitt has declared that Angelina Jolie “has no self-regulating mechanism.”
+Angelina Jolie has said that Brad Pitt is trying to “publicly impugn” her character while attempting to “deflect” from his role in the media.
+Meanwhile, Brad Pitt has declared that Angelina Jolie “has no self-regulating mechanism.”

 Of the reasons for sealing up the evidence pertaining to their child custody battle, Angelina Jolie also stated that she clearly believes Brad Pitt would “prefer to keep the entire case private, particularly given the detailed investigations by the Federal Bureau of Investigation and the Department of Children and Family Services into allegations of abuse.”